 Next month, the case of Adrian Thomas will be heard in the NY Court of Appeals.
-Mr. Thomas was sentenced to 25 years to life for the murder of his infant son despite overwhelming medical evidence that the baby had suffered no abuse but had died of natural causes.
+Mr. Thomas was sentenced to 25 years to life for the murder of his infant son despite overwhelming medical evidence that the baby had died of natural causes.
 Why was the father convicted?
 Because of his confession extracted by 9 hours of relentless interrogation deploying all the standard tricks and lies with some threats thrown in.
 All recorded on videotape.

 DAASNY is headed by the Nassau County DA whose office used this desirable investigative tool to send John Kogut to prison for 18 years and then retry him even after he was exonerated by DNA evidence.
 He was acquitted by a judge who listened to expert testimony on how psychologically manipulative interrogation tactics can induce false confessions.